 Communication problems are a constant detractor from the success of construction projects in the United States.
 Simply put, there are too many moving parts in a typical construction project to rely on outdated methods of communication.
 Innovations outside of the construction industry, most commonly in the tech industry, have given contractors the opportunity to streamline the construction process; however, it’s up to them (and you) to embrace these innovations and apply them to the project site.
 Poor communication can lead to injured workers, disrupted timelines, and conflicts with the owner.
-If you want to avoid the legal disputes that can arise when poor communication affects your workforce, contact a construction lawyer in Mobile, AL.
+If you want to avoid the legal disputes that can arise when poor communication affects your workforce, contact a Birmingham construction lawyer.

 Have you ever heard of Slack?
 This popular platform is designed to streamline communications in the workplace, regardless of the industry.
 Although Slack is currently being put to use in offices across the country, very few construction-related businesses have embraced this innovative communications solution.
 Can Slack help your contracting business?
 This article aims to answer this important question.